 Lastly, if children are involved, make sure everyone is on the same page with parenting.
 Having multiple generations will usually mean differing parenting styles.
 If it is your child, discuss with your family how you would like such things as meals, bedtimes, playtime activities, and discipline approached, so that all members are working together, rather than against each other.

 Living with others is always a challenge, and because it’s family do not expect for it to be easier.
+Paul encourages us in Ephesians 4 to "walk in a manner worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace."
 So have open communication, set expectations of one another, and show mutual respect.
 With those components you can have a win/win living situation!